odoo/odoo/doc/reference/orm.rst

 --------------------------------

-When a user changes a field's value in a form (but hasn't saved the form yet), it can be useful to automatically update other fields based on that value e.g. updating a final total when the tax is changed or a new invoice line is added.
+When a user changes a field's value in a form (but hasn't saved the form yet), it can be useful to automatically update other fields based on that value.

 * computed fields are automatically checked and recomputed, they do not need an ``onchange``
+* ``onchange`` is used only if the change does not apply on the model, computed fields are generally a better way to do
 * for non-computed fields, the :func:`~odoo.api.onchange` decorator is used to provide new field values::